ajavamind/Processing-Sketch-Chatbot/README.md

 Earlier versions of Processing SDK fail to build the application for unknown reasons.

-The OpenAI model used in the application by default is "gpt-4" and randomness in responses is limited by a temperature variable set to 0.
+The OpenAI model used in the application by default is "gpt-4" and randomness in responses is limited by the temperature variable set to 0.

 ### Requirements
 Install Processing SDK 4.2 Windows 64 bit.
 Note the location of the SDK processing.exe.